Sonryle/JoePhys/README.md

 Pre-built binaries for the library and testing environment are available [here](https://github.com/Sonryle/JoePhys/releases)

-If you are trying to compile the library, I will assume you have enough programming knowledge to do so by yourself, however I will supply step by step instructions on how to build the *testing environment* yourself.
+If you are trying to compile the library, I will assume you have enough programming knowledge to do so by yourself (the library includes a CMakeLists.txt), however I will supply step by step instructions on how to build the *testing environment* yourself.

 ### Building the testing environment on Windows
 Requirements: